Éric Zemmour: Polls for the 2022 presidential election

-The popularity of his candidacy has been tested in several polls since June 2021.
+Zemmour's candidacy has been tested in several polls since June 2021.
 The first time he appeared in a poll, in June 2021, the Institut français d'opinion publique (IFOP) credited him with 5.5% of the vote.
 In August 2021, he was credited with 7% of voting intentions according to Ipsos.
 On 14 September he was credited by Harris Interactive with 10% of voting intentions.

 On 1 October 2021, with opinion polls showing him with 15% of voting intentions, putting him in third place overall, only 1 point behind National Rally candidate Marine Le Pen.
 Hence, he was in a potentially competitive position to reach the second round of the election.
 On 6 October, Zemmour reached 17% of voting intentions, in second place among all of the candidates for the first time, which, if realized, would have seen him reach the second voting round.
 Throughout October and November, before the confirmation of The Republicans' candidate, Le Pen and Zemmour were close in polls to come second behind Macron in the first round.

 In December 2021, polls credited him with 12–14% of the vote, placing him fourth in the race, behind Macron, Valérie Pécresse (who had won the primary for The Republicans on 4 December) and Le Pen.
 In mid-January 2022, BBC correspondent Hugh Schofield commented following Zemmour's hate speech conviction that "in the last few weeks, Zemmour's star, which shone so brightly in the autumn, has shown distinct signs of fading.
 This verdict will entrench some in their support for the man.
 But it may also convince others that he is indeed beyond the pale".

 Zemmour received notable endorsements from Philippe de Villiers, Jean-Marie Le Pen, Jacques Bompard, Jean-Frédéric Poisson, Jacline Mouraud, Paul-Marie Coûteaux, Jérôme Rivière, Guillaume Peltier, Joachim Son-Forget and Christine Boutin in the early stages of his campaign.
 In February 2022, Zemmour saw a resurgence in the polls, as he again rose to second place behind Macron.